jargans/jargans/README.md

 - 🔭 I’m currently working on **automation projects, focusing on optimizing workflows and reducing manual intervention.**

-- 🌱 I’m currently working **on DevOps practices, tools like Docker, Kubernetes, Jenkins, and cloud platforms like AWS and Azure**
+- 🌱 I’m currently working as **DevOps Engineer, tools like Docker, Kubernetes, Jenkins, and cloud platforms like AWS and Azure**

 - 👯 I’m looking to collaborate  **on projects that involve DevOps, CI/CD, and cloud infrastructure.**